yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.streamconnectionstatus.md

 ## StreamConnectionStatus enum

-`StreamConnectionStatus` represents whether the stream connection between the client and the server is connected or not.
+`StreamConnectionStatus` represents whether the stream connection is connected or not.

 **Signature:**